ponspack9/Xarxes/README.md

 ## Features
 **feature, author, degree of completeness (tried but not achieved/achieved with some known bugs/completely achieved), result accomplished & known bugs/issues**
 * [x] [Oscar] UDP virtual connection -> Achieved with some bugs
   * Most times when a client leaves the server instantly disconnects it and prompts a WSAECONNRESET message in the server side.
 And sometimes it seems not to notice and do expected behaviour that is waiting till the DISCONNECT_TIMEOUT_SECONDS is reached and then disconnects the client.
-  * Possible reasons may be
 With clients seems to have no effect the programmed timeout and leaves game instantly when server is disconnected, showing the same error mentioned above.
+  * Possible reasons may be: ??
 * [ ] Accept 2 players or more -> Nope (World replication bug)
 * [ ] Handle join/leave events
-* [x] [Oscar]World State Replication -> achieved with some known bugs
+* [x] [Oscar]World State Replication -> Achieved with some known bugs
-    * Liada padre a partir de mas de un jugador, o que el jugador 1 abandone y vuelva a entrar, algo con las ID esta pasando imagino
+    * ~~Liada padre a partir de mas de un jugador, o que el jugador 1 abandone y vuelva a entrar, algo con las ID esta pasando imagino~~
+	* NetworkId problems confirmed, now it's solved the previous issue (RegisterWithNetworkId).
+Remains a problem with delayed destroys and new instantiations: when the server has already delay destroyed a bullet and creates a new one, it assigns an index free for him but occupied on the clients, then an assert arises.
+Changing the index should be the solution but then the networkID is fuc*ed up, so I will keep thinking.
+I think I can confirm this bug because it shows up more frecuently when the intervals of sending the world state replication are longer, being easy to encounter this "data race".
 * [ ] Redundant sending of input packets
 * [ ] Delivery Manager (successful deliveries / delivery failures on timeout -> resend current state)
 * [ ] Client side prediction with server reconciliation